 3. You decide how you spend your time (and who you spend it with)

 How many times have you said to yourself, “I’m too busy to do this,” or “I wish I had the time to do that”?
 Here’s the thing: we all have the same 24 hours in a day.
 But what you do with it is up to you.

 During the pandemic, many of us found ourselves with more time.
 Time to daydream, create, reflect, and plan.
 But as life starts to pick up speed again, you don’t have to surrender all of that time.
 Be intentional with the way you plan your day.
-Think carefully about the things you’ll start doing and the things you’ll stop doing.
+Think carefully about the things you do and the things you want to stop doing.